pars-linux/web/web/developer.pardus.org.tr/source/guides/newfeature/newfeature_requests.rst

         #.
 If the request is suitable for `What is a Feature?`_ description, and reported completely and clearly,  Release and Community Delegate group;
             - open a new bug report under "Distribution Process -> New Feature" product at http://bugs.pardus.org.tr
             - choose "newfeature" as the severity of the bug
-            - copy the details of the report to Özgürlük İçin -> Beyin forum as a comment.
+            - copy the details of the report to For Freedom -> Brain forum as a comment.
             - open new bugs for each new feature, if the report has multiple new feature request.